Associate Professor of Music, Associate Director of Bands, Coordinator of Music Education, Supervisor of Athletic BandsContact

 Under Dr. Kelley's direction, The Naperville Winds released their first album on July 1, 2022 entitled, "Beginnings."
 It is available wherever music is streamed or downloaded.

+In April, 2023, Sean was enshrined in the Fairborn City Schools (Ohio) Hall of Honor, which "highlights individuals who have brought high honor to Fairborn City Schools through their accomplishments and give current students examples of service and achievements."
 Sean is a member of the National Association for Music Education (NAfME), the College Band Directors National Association (CBDNA), the College Music Society (CMS), and the World Association for Symphonic Bands and Ensembles (WASBE).

 Kelley, Sean.
 The Interpretive Development of Four Successful Band and Wind Ensemble Conductors Concerning Lincolnshire Posy by Percy Grainger and Symphony in B flat by Paul Hindemith.
 Diss.
 University of Oklahoma, 2015.